walles/moar/MOUSE.md

 - `scroll` makes `moar` process mouse events from your terminal, thus enabling mouse scrolling work, but disabling the ability to select text with mouse in the usual way.
 Selecting text will require using your terminal's capability to bypass mouse protocol.
 Most terminals support this capability, see [Selection workarounds for `scroll` mode](#mouse-selection-workarounds-for-scroll-mode) for details.
-- `mark` makes `moar` not process mouse events.
+- `select` makes `moar` not process mouse events.
 This makes selecting and copying text work, but scrolling might not be possible, depending on your terminal and its configuration.
-- `auto` uses `mark` on terminals where we know it won't break scrolling, and `scroll` on all others.
+- `auto` uses `select` on terminals where we know it won't break scrolling, and `scroll` on all others.
 [The white list lives in the `mouseTrackingRecommended()` function in `screen.go`](https://github.com/walles/moar/blob/master/twin/screen.go).